vmware-archive/StatsD/README.md

 3. Update `config.js` to use the backend.

 ### Running in Docker
 A Dockerfile is provided that will install the latest version of both StatsD and the Wavefront backend in an ubuntu container.
+In order to provide your own config out of the box, you have to mount a volume as shown in step #2:

 1. Build it: `docker build -t wavefronthq/statsd https://github.com/wavefrontHQ/StatsD.git#master:docker`
 2. Run it: `docker run -d -p 8125:8125 --name statsd -v /pathtoyourconfig/config.js:/opt/statsd/config.js wavefronthq/statsd`